 Jim Canfield, (colored).
-Star Rte., Box 78, Marion La., Jan.
+Star Rte., Box 78, Marion, La., Jan.
 11.-Last Lord's day, Jan.
 8, we had fine services here.
 One of the oldest brethren here is doing fine teaching along with Bro.
 Gatson.
 I feel satisfied when I leave home, that the Cause is well taken care of.
 During Dec., while in Ala., I took a severe cold and am just now getting over it.
 Dec.
 17-18, I was with the church at Hallsville, Tex.
 They are doing fine.
 Nov.
-13, I was with the brethren at Jerico, near Brook-haven, Miss.
+13, I was with the brethren at Jerico, near Brookhaven, Miss.
 We had 7 confessions of faults.
 Bro.
 Jones, the Baptist preacher who was converted is doing fine.
 While there, I visited in the homes of Brethren Caine and Coleman.
 We ask the prayers of the brotherhood for Bro.
 Coleman, who is sick.
 Jan.
 29, I plan to be with the brethren near Imboden, Ark., and at other points in Ark.
 I hope to do more for my people in the coming year.

 Bennie T. Cryer.
 Box 11, Odessa, Tex., Jan.
 13.-The congregations here in Odessa are growing, and we look forward to a prosperous year.
-We were strengthened and encouraged by Brethren Taylor Joyce and Johnny McLemore taking their stand with us for the Truth.
-During the past month there has been a sharp increase in attendance at Clements St., and we believe the Lord will continue to bless the efforts of members as they strive to build up the church.
+We were strengthened and encouraged by Brethren Taylor Joyce and Johnny McLemore taking their stand with us for the Truth During the past month there has been a sharp increase in attendance at Clements St., and we believe the Lord will continue to bless the efforts of members as they strive to build up the church.
 We enjoyed the fine New Year's meeting at San Angelo, where we had a fine spiritual feast, and also a wonderful physical feast, ably served to some 140 people.
 Bro.
-Jack Ivey delivably served to some 140 people.
-Bit data ivey della aning, is still going strong ered the lesson for us last evening and gave us what he called a "little woodshed lecture" that more people the lives in the sunshine.

-from this immediate area should have heard.
-Brethren,
+Jack Ivey delivered the lesson for us last evening and gave us what he called a "little woodshed lecture" that more people from this immediate area should have heard.
+Brethren, let us pray more, work harder for, and think more about unity, then we ever have in the past.
+We need one another now.

 James W. Russell, 755 Orange, Fresno, Calif., Jan.
-9 .-the work in Fresno is growing nicely, in number, ability, and zeal.
+9.-The work in Fresno is growing nicely, in number, ability, and zeal.
 During the recent flood in Calif., I noted how well Christ's people can work in an emergency.
 Bro.
 James Winchester is a good example of a brother criticised, and otherwise abused during the many years he has worked with the faithful churches, yet always there in time of need.
 Without men like James, we would certainly have been stunted more than we have been.
-When the need arcse in Yuba City, James did not wait for a call for help, but learned of the damage and set about to see the flood victims were comfortable the end of the month and we are to go to Calif., for a and needs were supplied.
-He received plenty of help, period of 2 months.
-Pray for us.
-H. G. Hamilton, 1001 W. 8th.
-Eldorado, Ark., Jan. beginning Feb.
+When the need arose in Yuba City, James did not wait for a call for help, but learned of the damage and set about to see the flood victims were comfortable and needs were supplied.
+He received plenty of help, once he was started.
+We say "Thanks, James, and may more like you arise."
+We have a 15 night meeting beginning Feb.
 19, with Bro.
 Ervin Waters.